 When you can't hear out of one ear another cause may be a foreign object or liquids such as water.
 Trapped water can naturally disappear, however, a trapped object may require medical attention.
-If water is a problem then you can use the ACU-Life Dry Ears air puffer to inject fresh air into the ear canal to break the surface tension that retains water.

 It is not recommended that you insert objects into your ear.
 This may result in compaction of any wax or damage to the ear drum.

 A loss of hearing in one ear could be a result of sudden hearing loss.
 SHL accounts for about 1% of the overall number of cases of sensorineural hearing loss & occurs rapidly, either all of a sudden or over a few days.